Cat Boarding in a Facility vs Cat Sitting – Should I board my cat or get a cat sitter?

 - There could be no cat sitters in your area, especially outside of towns and cities.

 Is it better to leave a cat at home or board in a cattery?

-Cats don’t like too much change – they like to stay at home in familiar surroundings.
-It’s best to arrange for a cat sitter to care for your cat at your home where they are happy, comfortable and safe.
+Cats don’t like too much change — they like to stay at home in familiar surroundings.
+It’s best to arrange for a cat sitter to provide cat day care in your home where your kitty is happy, comfortable and safe.
 Always arrange for a trusted sitter to check on your cat at least once a day.
 Cats shouldn’t be left alone for long periods: it can be dangerous, and it can make them stressed and unhappy.

-The majority of catteries are professionally run facilities that provide 24-hour care and attention for cats.
-It’s not bad or wrong to board your cat, especially if you can’t find another solution to cat care.
-But arranging in-home cat care is a better, kinder solution for your cat.
+The majority of cat day cares are professionally run facilities that provide 24-hour care and attention for felines.
+It’s not bad or wrong to board your kitty at a cat day care, especially if you can’t find another solution.
+But arranging in-home day cat care is a better, kinder solution for Mr Whiskers.
 Cat sitting is more convenient for you too!
 Make sure to start looking for cat sitters as soon as you can to ensure the best care for your pet.

 How much does cat boarding in a cattery cost vs cat sitting?